Translation in Transition:

 The special focus of TT5 is on human and machine intelligence.
 In times of increasing machine intelligence, translation aides and translation technologies change at a rapid pace, fundamentally transforming the status of translation and the translation profession.
-TT5 aims at discussing the following questions: what are the fundamental mechanisms that underlie human translation performance?
-How can and do humans cope with developing machine intelligence and how can machines adapt to the human condition?
-What is the effect of technology on the translation process, performance, job satisfaction, the product and society?
+TT5 aims at discussing related questions, including: How can and do humans cope with developing machine intelligence, and how can machines adapt to the human condition?
+What are the fundamental mechanisms that underlie human translation performance?
+What is the effect of technology on the translation process, translation performance, job satisfaction, the translation product, and society?

 - translation process research

 - reading processes (especially in translation)

 - writing, revision and post-editing processes